 The Director of the Health Professions works closely with students who are interested in any of the health fields.
-Career information and counseling are provided to assist students in selecting courses, preparing for required national admissions exams, and applying for admission to professional schools.
-Each student is also given the opportunity for an internship experience within the context of the Health Professions Seminar/Internship course.
-The Health Professions Committee, comprised of faculty members from the sciences and humanities, contributes to the student's decision-making process and preparation by conducting mock interviews, feedback sessions, and critiques of personal statements.
-All students interested in a health profession should visit the Health Professions Office early in their studies.
+Career information and counseling are provided to assist students in career exploration, selecting courses, preparing for required national admissions exams, and applying for admission to professional schools.
+Advising is provided to aid students understanding of various healthcare careers and the changing nature of the healthcare environment.
+Students are encouraged to pursue professions that allow them to use their gifts and contribute to the health of society worldwide.
+Each student is also given the opportunity for an observational healthcare experience within the context of the Health Professions Seminar/Internship course.
+The Health Professions Committee, comprised of faculty members from the sciences and humanities, contributes to the student's decision-making process and preparation by conducting mock interviews and scholarship selection.
+All students interested in a health profession are strongly encouraged to visit the Health Professions Office early in their studies.
 See the Science Area Programs section of this catalog for additional information

-The Prelaw Advisor is available to counsel and mentor students individually on the law school application process and legal careers.
-Through the Prelaw Program, students can enhance their pre-professional development by attending activities and events, such as proctored LSAT practice tests, law school fairs and smaller workshops on law school applications, and forums with speakers who represent a variety of career paths in the legal profession.
-The Prelaw Program also maintains a prelaw library with LSAT preparation materials and practice tests, law school catalogs and guides, and books on the legal profession.
-In addition, students can serve in the Prelaw Society, a student-led organization that fosters Christian fellowship among students at Wheaton interested in law school and the legal profession.
+The Pre-Law Advisor is available to counsel and mentor students individually on the law school application process and legal careers.
+Through the Pre-Law Program, students can enhance their pre-professional development by attending activities and events, such as proctored LSAT practice tests, law school fairs and smaller workshops on law school applications, and forums with speakers who represent a variety of career paths in the legal profession.
+The Pre-Law Program also maintains a Pre-Law library with LSAT preparation materials and practice tests, and books on law school and the legal profession.
+In addition, students can participate in the Mock Trial Team, a student-led organization focused on developing trial advocacy skills by participating in American Mock Trial Association competitions.

 Wheaton College offers Accelerated M.A. programs in the following departments: Biblical Archaeology, Biblical and Theological Studies, Christian Formation and Ministry, Education, Evangelism and Leadership, and Intercultural Studies.
 A student can earn a graduate degree as early as the fifth college year by taking graduate credit courses during the senior year.
 Application should be made and approved early in the junior year.
 No more than 50 percent of the credit hours required for the master's degree can be taken before the student completes the bachelor's degree.
 Some departments may further limit this policy.
 (During the senior year, a student may take up to eight hours of graduate credit each semester.)
 The student will be given a graduate advisor, but will retain the undergraduate advisor and be classified as an undergraduate until the bachelor's degree is earned.
 Earning a graduate degree by this method can have a financial advantage.
 Courses taken toward this accelerated master's degree program cannot also be counted toward the student's bachelor's degree requirements.